 Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase, at no cost to you.
 Thanks in advance for your support!

-The fast answer to what temperature is a pork chop done is 145 degrees Fahrenheit with a three minute resting period according to the USDA.
+The fast answer to what temperature is a pork chop done is 145 degrees Fahrenheit ( 62.7° Celsius) with a three-minute resting period according to the USDA.
 This is the USDA’s guideline, https://www.pork.org/news/new-usda-guidelines-lower-pork-cooking-temperature/

 And before we get started, the absolute number one tool you need to cook and serve an amazing pork chop is a trustworthy meat thermometer.
-A good meat thermometer makes cooking so much easier and takes the guesswork out of when your meat is done and safe to eat.
+A good meat thermometer will help you with determining the proper pork temperature.

 Pork Chop Internal Temperature: Grill, Oven, Stove Top, and Sous Vide techniques.

 What temperature you cook your pork chop at depends on a few factors.
 Factors such as the type of cooking instrument, weight, thickness, and bone-in or boneless cut of pork.
 The following guidelines will vary due to the factors mentioned.

 Light a chimney starter with a large number of briquettes till most are turning ash color.
 Build a two-zone fire by moving 3/4 of the briquettes to one side.

 - 8-ounce Boneless Pork Chop – 4 to 6 minutes a side on the hot part of the grill, take it off at 140 degrees and rest.
 (I know what you’re thinking, I said to pull at 145 at the beginning of the article; I will explain below)